hyunjoonbok/PySpark/README.md

    #### [Setting up Fast Hyperparameter Search Framework with Pyspark](https://github.com/hyunjoonbok/PySpark/blob/master/Setting%20up%20Fast%20Hyperparameter%20Search%20Framework%20with%20Pyspark.ipynb)
    <p>
     In this notebook, we set up hyperparameter tuning framework in PySpark using machine learning libraries like scikit-learn/xgboost/lightgbm.
-Manual tuning has to change a lot of parameters.
+Usually manual tuning has to change a lot of parameters.
 Hyperopt works only one model at a time.
 So it was taking up a lot of time to train each model and I was pretty short on time.
 But what if we can parallelize my model hyperparameter search process?
 We can choose to load your data using Spark, but here I start by creating our own classification data to set up a minimal example which we can work with.rt data to predict which customer to give the overall rating.
 It covers a complete cycle of modeling (data loadgin, create a model, evaludate a model, feature importance).
 	</p>

 <hr>